igemsoftware2020/IISER-Pune-India/README.md

 ## Project Description

-In January 2020, The World Health Organization estimated that 228 million people contracted Malaria globally, 405,000 people died from it in 2018 and accepted evidence for growing drug resistance against *Plasmodium falciparum* Malaria, especially in South-East Asia.
+In January 2020, The World Health Organization estimated that 228 million people contracted Malaria globally, 405,000 people died from it in 2018 and accepted evidence for growing drug resistance against *Plasmodium falciparum* Malaria, especially in South-East Asia.[1]
 Our project aims to develop a library of inhibitory peptide (known for their high specificity and longer duration against drug resistance) drugs against essential Human-Parasite protein interactions.
 We intend to use **Cyclotides** (a type of stable plant proteins) as a protein scaffold for the delivery of these peptides.

-Using Insilico modeling and simulations, our dry lab team has designed short peptides that will potentially inhibit the protein interactions crucial for the invasion and survival of malaria parasites inside a human host.
-Our wet lab team has designed various experiments to clone and express the interacting host and parasite proteins, characterize the drug and reduce the toxicity of the grafted cyclotides.
-To address issues related to poor diagnostics, we have developed a **Diagnostic tool** using *convolutional neural networks* and advanced deep learning algorithms to identify patients with malaria based on images of their blood smears.
+- Using Insilico modeling and simulations, our dry lab team has designed short peptides that will potentially inhibit the protein interactions crucial for the invasion and survival of malaria parasites inside a human host.
+- Our wet lab team has designed various experiments to clone and express the interacting host and parasite proteins, characterize the drug and reduce the toxicity of the grafted cyclotide.
+- To address issues related to poor diagnostics, we have developed a **Diagnostic tool** using **convolutional neural networks** and advanced deep learning algorithms to identify patients with malaria based on images of their blood smears.

 All scripts, programs and description of software built and used for file processing, analysis, Molecular Dynamics simulation and Deep Learning algorithms  can be found on this repository.